Farmer loses case over €198,000 drop in investment

 It did not perform as anticipated.
 The Broad Street building was sold in 2013 and Mr O’Driscoll received a return on his investment of €156,621 in May 2015.

-He complained to the Ombusdman who found there was no evidence to show Mallow’s representative provided him with any investment advice.
+He complained to the ombudsman who found there was no evidence to show Mallow’s representative provided him with any investment advice.

 He then appealed those findings to the High Court.